ninidiary/contracthfl/README.md

 ## Code Overview

 - `demo_compare_mechanisms.ipynb`: Implements the convex optimization tool used to generate Figure 3-6.
-- `fednova_main.py`: Training script for experiments based on [FedNova](https://github.com/JYWa/FedNova).
+- `fednova_reuse`: Training script for experiments based on [FedNova](https://github.com/JYWa/FedNova).
-  We reuse the core FedNova implementation and extend it with custom experiment configurations.
-We also added a new computation for the gradient norm.
+  We reuse the core FedNova implementation and add a new computation for the gradient norm.
+  Run `run_this_fednova.ipynb`.
 - `convergence_analysis.ipynb`: Performs convergence analysis using our experiment outputs to plot Figure 7-9.
+Replace the file name with your own results.

 ### Experiments (FedNova-based)